 Unfortunately not all people share the goodwill of the community.
 Someone who envied this woman’s strength and perseverance to create a better life for herself and her son, decided to take advantage of her and sold her a cow that could not produce milk.
 The cow quickly became ill and died, leaving the woman with nothing.
 In that moment, all the hard work to provide for her son was meaningless.
 The community at Atira stepped in, and provided her with another goat.
 And so it begins again.

-Global Care has been pioneering work with children and families with disabilities in and around Soroti, in northern Uganda, for five years.
+Global Care has been pioneering work with children and families with disabilities in Uganda since 2012..
 Support services are extremely limited, and cultural attitudes are very negative.
-Establishing the Atira Disability Action Group has been part of a broader initiative to support children and families affected by disability, which also includes our day centre, The Ark.
-More information about The Ark is here.
-We hope to develop more work supporting children with disabilities elsewhere in Uganda during 2018.
+Establishing the Atira Disability Support Group has been part of a broader initiative to support children and families affected by disability, which also included our day centre, The Ark, which ran in Soroti from 2012 until 2020, when it was replaced by a Disability Outreach Programme; a more cost effective way of supporting more children.
+We have also established a work in Rukungiri, south-western Uganda, helping children with mobility difficulties access education.

 by Ella-Sophia Peaple